 Plastic surgery procedures put stress on the body, so candidates should be in good health beforehand in order to have the best chance of recovering quickly and without complications.
 Because these are elective surgery procedures, Dr. Hubbard has a zero-tolerance policy for taking any unnecessary risks.
 And as with all plastic surgery, patients cannot smoke or take in nicotine for at least 4 weeks before and 4 weeks after the surgery.

 You Should Not Get Pregnant Again

 A tummy tuck is a complex procedure that involves separating skin from the abdominal wall muscles, suturing those muscles together again if the ligaments are permanently stretched from pregnancy, removing excess fat and skin, and suturing the skin together again.
 If you get pregnant again after undergoing the procedure, although it does not pose any risk for the baby, it is likely that the abdominal muscles will separate again and the skin will stretch again.
 This undoes all the benefits you gained from the tummy tuck (as well as the cost of the procedure and the pain of recovery!).
 For those reasons, it’s important for women to be finished having children before they consider a tummy tuck.

 If you fit this description, you may be an ideal candidate for the firm belly and new self-confidence a tummy tuck can bring.
-Give Dr. Hubbard’s office a call today to schedule a free consultation and learn more about how this procedure can change your life.
+Give Dr. Hubbard’s office a call today to schedule a consultation and learn more about how this procedure can change your life.

-For more information on plastic surgery procedures and treatments performed by Plastic Surgeon, Bradley A. Hubbard MD in Dallas, Plano, Frisco and surrounding areas schedule a private detailed free consultation by clicking here or calling 214-370-4813
+For more information on plastic surgery procedures and treatments performed by Plastic Surgeon, Bradley A. Hubbard MD in Dallas, Plano, Frisco and surrounding areas schedule a private detailed consultation by clicking here or calling 214-370-4813